lamini-ai/lamini-earnings-calls/README.md

+# This repo has been deprecated, please refer to https://github.com/lamini-ai/lamini-sdk

 # lamini-earnings-calls

 Generate a question answer dataset from any earnings call transcript.
 Perfect for finetuning LLMs that are experts in current financial data.